RRemelgado/GEO_Hackaton_2019/README.md

 <img src="https://www.earthobservations.org/documents/geo16/hackathon_banner_m.jpg">

 ### Description
 Welcome to our gitLab project!
-It compiles the contribution of the <a href="https://www.idiv.de/en">German Centre for Integrative Biodiversity Research (iDiv)</a> to <a href="https://www.earthobservations.org/geoweek19.php?t=hackathon_about">the GEO Week 2019 Hackaton</a> where we spent two (very intensive) days developing a web application to inform on potentiatly suitable locations to install bores in Thailand.
-Given the spatial extent of our study region, we did not upload the remote sensing variables used in this exercise.
-However, we uploaded our folder structure along with some of it's data, which offers a baseline to reproduce our work.
+It describes the contribution of the <a href="https://www.idiv.de/en">German Centre for Integrative Biodiversity Research (iDiv)</a> to the <a href="https://www.earthobservations.org/geoweek19.php?t=hackathon_about">GEO Week 2019 Hackaton</a> where we spent two (very intensive) days developing a web application to inform on potentiatly locations to install bores in Thailand.
+Given the large spatial extent of our study region, we did not upload the remote sensing variables used in this exercise.
+However, we uploaded our folder structure along with our outputs and the underlying code.

 </br>